Rational reasoning and the ability to produce articulate arguments lie at the core of human intelligence.

 Python version

 A version of the program used in this lab has been written in Python.
-It is available from there, (together with Prolog files).

 A short description of the Python program is (or will be) available from there.